In a commercial real estate agency, you should try to build relationships with clients as quickly as possible that are

 Set Your System Up for Ongoing Client Contact

-- Know who the key people are and how they like to do business.
+- Know who the key people are in property and how they like to do business.

 - What type of business do they like to do?
-Do they sell, lease with regularity, or do they hold property for a long time?
+Do they sell, lease with regularity, or do they hold a property for a long time?
 Do they have particular criteria that must be satisfied in any property acquisition?

 - When you completely understand the client you can easily find them the properties or the property solutions that they require.
 Most top agents will do negotiations on properties ‘off-market’ given that they are matching clients and properties most of the time.

 - Know the properties in your area and what is happening with them now.
 Some properties may be on the market now whilst others will be coming up for sale or lease.
 This knowledge will help you connect your prospect with the property deal that they require.

-- Always carry a set of support materials and market information.
+- Always carry a set of support materials and property market information.
 Given that most of your time should be spent outside of the office, you will need the right property information at your fingertips to do a deal or to take a listing.